deontologician/restnavigator/README.md

 HALNavigator(haltalk)
 ```

-Usually, with the index, the data isn't too important, rather the links it gives
+Usually, with the index (normally at the api root), you're most interested in
-you are important.
+the links.
 Let's look at those:

 ```python
 >>> N.links